Echeveria shaviana is a tender, soft, evergreen succulents native to the mountain areas of Nuevo Leon in northern Mexico.

 TIP: When repotting, collect some of the old bottom leaves for propagation.

 Don’t get upset if the leaf cuttings do not root.
 They often dry out before rooting.

-Other than root rot (which is serious) the plant encounters few diseases.
+Other than root rot (which is serious) these succulents experience few diseases.

 Mealybugs can get in the rosettes or attack roots.
-Aphids also like any Echeveria.
+Aphids also like any Echeveria succulents.